 What do understanding an abstract, avoiding plagiarism, formatting a bibliography, and picking a research topic have in common?
-All require information literacy, the set of skills needed to find, retrieve, analyze, and use information.
+They are all aspects of information literacy.

 What we can offer you:

-- Help teaching your students to find and evaluate resources
+- help teaching your students to find and especially evaluate resources in all formats

 In addition, we have digital content you can share with your students, including: